sindresorhus/matcher/readme.md

 Type: `string`

+Case-insensitive.
 Use `*` to match zero or more characters.
 A pattern starting with `!` will be negated.

 ## Related